Neil Hlavaty

-Neil Hlavaty (born December 27, 1986) is an American former professional soccer player who is currently an assistant coach for Forward Madison FC.
+Neil Hlavaty (born December 27, 1986) is an American former professional soccer player who was most recently an assistant coach for Forward Madison FC.

 Career

 College and amateur

 Hlavaty attended Glenbard East High School in Lombard, Illinois, played club soccer for the Chicago Sockers, was a five-year member of the Illinois Olympic Development Program team, and trained with the AC Sparta Prague youth team in the Czech Republic during the spring of 2005.

 Hlavaty played three years of college soccer at Boston University.
 He was selected to the NSCAA All-Northeast Region Second Team and named America East Midfielder of the Year as a junior, and was also selected to the All-America East First Team after his sophomore and junior seasons. after starting in all of BU's 19 matches.

 During his college years Hlavaty also played two seasons with Chicago Fire Premier in the USL Premier Development League.